thesynchronicityproject/thesynchronicityproject.github.io/site/content/english/characters/c003-at-prahlada.md

 ---

-General A. T. Prahlada is the titular figure within the OM Planets.
-Born from Union parentage, he cares for the Organoids and launches Project Kalki so that a fact finding mission can be resulted to stem the virus and to save humanity.
+Born from Union parentage, General A. T. Prahlada is the titular figure within the OM Planets.
+He was the originator for Project Kalki, a secretive fact finding mission to find the origins of the virus and to save humanity.